plan44/p44features/README.md

 { "cmd":"init", "dispmatrix": { "installationX": *overall-x*, "installationY": *overall-y*, "rootview": *p44lrgraphics-view-config* }

-- *x,y*: position of this p44featured unit in a longer scroller consisting of multiple p44featured hardware units.
+- *x,y*: position of this p44feature unit in a longer scroller consisting of multiple p44feature based hardware units.
 This allows sending the same global scrolling offsets to all units, and each unit interprets it according to its position in the overall installation.
 - if no *p44lrgraphics-view-config* is specified, the root view will be set to a scroller labelled "DISPSCROLLER" filling the entire LEDarrangement.
 If a custom view config is passed, it should contain a scroller named "DISPSCROLLER".
 - *p44lrgraphics-view-config* can be the view config JSON object itself or a resource file name.
 A relative filename will be searched in the /dispmatrix subdirectory of the app's resource directory.